Craven Arms railway station: History

+The Shrewsbury and Hereford Railway company was the first to serve the town, arriving from the north in 1852 and completing its route through to Hereford the following year.
+The Knighton Railway constructed the first of the three branches from the main line between 1858 and 1861.
+The second branch was that of the Bishops Castle Railway, which arrived in 1865 via a junction with the main line about 1 km to the north.
+The route from Much Wenlock was completed by the Wenlock, Craven Arms and Lightmoor Extension railway in 1867, joining the main line a few miles north of the town at Marsh Farm Junction.

 Between 1865 and 1935, Craven Arms was the junction terminus of the Bishops Castle Railway.
 There was also a junction serving the line that went to Wellington via Much Wenlock.
 Adjacent to the station once stood the now demolished carriage sheds.
 There continues to be a signal box at Craven Arms, to the north of the station by the level crossing.